wiredimpact/wired-impact-volunteer-management/README.txt

 = How do I get started? =

 Once you’ve downloaded the plugin, you’ll want to adjust the settings to fit your specific needs.

 You can do this by visiting the Volunteer Management menu and clicking “Help & Settings”.
-Here, you can choose to include our styles, set a default contact and location for volunteer opportunities, pick your default form settings and create a template for your confirmation and reminder emails.
+Here, you can do things like:

+* Choose to include our styles
+* Set a default contact and location for volunteer opportunities
+* Pick your default form settings
+* Write a template message for your confirmation and reminder emails

 = How do I create a new volunteer opportunity? =

 1. In the Volunteer Management menu, click “Opportunities”
 1. On the Opportunities page, click “Add Volunteer Opportunity”
-1. Fill in all of the information fields
+1. Fill in all of the “Volunteer Opportunity Details” fields
 1. Click the blue “Publish” button

 = How do I display a list of volunteer opportunities on my website? =

-If you’re using the classic editor (WordPress 4.9 or earlier), you can display the opportunities by including the following shortcodes in the page content: [one_time_volunteer_opps] (for one-time opportunities), [flexible_volunteer_opps] (for flexible opportunities)

-If you’re using the block editor (WordPress 5.0 or later), you can display the opportunities by adding the Volunteer Opportunities block to your page content.
-Once added, you can use the block’s toolbar to display one-time or flexible opportunities.
+You can display the opportunities by adding the Volunteer Opportunities block to your page content.
+Once added, use the block’s toolbar to show one-time or flexible opportunities.

-It’s important to note, you can’t display a list of both types of opportunities on the same page.
-Please list either one-time or flexible opportunities on a page.
+It’s not currently possible to display both types of opportunities in a single list.
+We recommend showing only one type of opportunity per page.

 = What is the difference between the two types of opportunities? =

 One-time volunteer opportunities happen at a fixed date and time.
-One example might be a yearly trivia night fundraiser.
+One example might be a trivia night fundraiser where you need volunteers to help check in attendees.

 Flexible volunteer opportunities can happen on different days and times.
 One example might be weekly tutoring.
 Another example could be looking for a volunteer to help with your social media or blog.

 = How do I add a volunteer to our database? =

+Volunteers appear in the database after signing up for an opportunity.
 You can’t manually add a volunteer to the database.
-Volunteers appear in the database after signing up for an opportunity.

 = How do I add notes about a volunteer? =